icco/nanowrimo/novel.md

 "Cool, thanks."

-"The elevator is button-less, but right after I enter, the doors close and it takes off.
+The elevator was button-less, but right after I enter, the doors close and it takes off.
 While there are no windows, the round elevator has screens that spring to life and display a three hundred and sixty degree view, as if the building wasn't there and I was flying into the sky in Willie Wonka's Glass Elevator.

+The elevator slows down, and comes to a complete stop.
+The screens fade and begin displaying wood panels on the walls.
+The doors slide open.

+Standing in the door is a very lanky and malnourished man in a suit worth more than everything I owned.

+He extends his arm for a handshake.
+"Hello.
+I'm Mike."